Bobcaygeon (song): Covers

 Pop singer Damhnait Doyle covered the song on her 2007 album Lights Down Low.

 Singer-songwriter Justin Rutledge recorded a cover of the song on his 2014 EP Spring Is a Girl.
 It was originally recorded for his studio album Daredevil, which consisted entirely of Tragically Hip covers, but was held back for the follow-up EP.

 During his 2016 tour, Dallas Green (City and Colour) regularly performed "Bobcaygeon".
 In a tribute to Downie at the Juno Awards of 2018 ceremony, Green, Sarah Harmer and Kevin Hearn performed a medley of "Bobcaygeon" with the title track from Downie's posthumous solo album Introduce Yerself.

 At Blue Rodeo's concert in Toronto on August 20, 2016, which was occurring at the same time as the final concert of the Hip's Man Machine Poem Tour, Blue Rodeo performed a rendition of "Bobcaygeon" as video screens around the venue displayed scenes from the concurrent Hip concert in Kingston.
 Longtime Blue Rodeo guitarist and mandolinist Bob Egan, who was retiring from music and performing his final show with the band that evening, had been a guest musician on the original Tragically Hip recording of the song.

 The Canadian indie rock band Paper Lions posted an a capella rendition of the song to their YouTube page in August 2016.

 On the January 1, 2017 episode of CBC Radio 2's The Strombo Show, a special Tragically Hip tribute episode in which other Canadian musicians performed live versions of Hip songs, "Bobcaygeon" was performed by both Blue Rodeo and Rheostatics as the opening and closing song.

-For CBC Music's "Juno 365" project, a promotional initiative for the Juno Awards of 2018 which featured contemporary artists performing covers of past Juno-winning songs, Scott Helman performed "Bobcaygeon".
+For CBC Music's "Juno 365" project, a promotional initiative for the Juno Awards of 2018 which featured contemporary artists performing covers of past Juno-winning songs, Scott Helman and Midnight Shine both performed covers of "Bobcaygeon".

 In 2018, Canadian indie folk band Reuben and the Dark recorded a cover of "Bobcaygeon" as a charity single to benefit the Gord Downie and Chanie Wenjack Fund.

 In 2022, sibling singer-songwriters T. Buckley and Mariel Buckley released a cover of the song.

+At a May 2024 concert in Vancouver, American rock band Pearl Jam interpolated parts of "Bobcaygeon" into their own 1993 single "Daughter".

+In 2024, country singer-songwriter Owen Riegling covered the song as an Amazon Music exclusive.

+On September 5, 2024, it was one of three songs, alongside "Ahead by a Century" and "Grace, Too", performed by Choir!
+Choir!
+Choir! in a public singalong following the premiere of the documentary series The Tragically Hip: No Dress Rehearsal at the 2024 Toronto International Film Festival.